jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

-You can view a procedure as the object that it returns.
+You can view a command as the object that it returns.

 -----

-< Picture: Procedure with some private contents and one public object with some contents >
+< Picture: Command with some private contents and one public object with some contents >

 \=